How to make soil more acidic – 11 easy ways to amend your soil to keep acid-loving plants happy

 FAQs

-What plants need acidic soil?
+Which types of plants need acidic soil?

 Some of the most popular flowering plants, such as rhododendrons, azaleas, camellias, magnolias and hydrangeas, love acid soil so it's worth finding out how to make soil more acidic if you love these varieties.
-They will suffer if soil is too alkaline, so look out for any warning signs plants are ailing such as yellowing leaves.
+They will suffer if soil is too alkaline, so look out for any warning signs that plants are ailing - such as yellowing leaves.

-If you have previously had little success growing these plants in the ground, you could try planting them in outdoor planters instead filled with ericaceous compost, available at Amazon
+If you have previously had little success growing these plants in the ground, you could try planting them in outdoor planters instead filled with ericaceous compost, available at Amazon.

 Heathers like acidic soil, as do the shrubs gaultheria, pyracantha and pieris.
 Alliums and lilies tick the acid-loving box when it comes to summer flowers.

-What vegetables need acidic soil?
+Which vegetables need acidic soil?

 Most vegetables do well in soil with a pH or acidity level that falls into the neutral range of 6.5 to 7.
 Some vegetables, however, grow better in soil that falls slightly below that range and that is considered mildly acidic or 'sour'.